 Does the contraceptive pill increase cancer risk?

-- Yes, the contraceptive (or birth control) pill can slightly increase the risk of breast and cervical cancer
+- Yes, the contraceptive pill (birth control) can slightly increase the risk of breast cancer

-- But it can decrease the risk of some other cancer types
+- But it can decrease the risk of ovarian and womb cancer

 What is the contraceptive pill?